BioComputingUP/CAFA-evaluator/README.md

 ...
 ~~~

-**Information accretion (optional)** - If not provided the weighted and S statistics are not generated.
+**Information accretion file (optional)** - If not provided, the weighted and S statistics are not generated.
 Information accretion (IA) can be calculated as described in
 [Wyatt and Radivojac, Bioinformatics, 2013](https://pubmed.ncbi.nlm.nih.gov/23813009/).